Th3-young-wolf/Barney-Stinson/README.md

 ### Contributors

-This code is modified version of marie bot which has been taken down I would like to thank the developers if marie bot ,as it's the skeleton of this Bot
+This code is modified version of marie bot which has been taken down.

+I would like to thank the developers if marie bot ,as it's the skeleton of this Bot

 ## You can also tap the Deploy To Heroku button below to deploy straight to Heroku!